KiandrAHD/KiandrAHD/README.md

 I'm currently:

-- Building and experimenting with web applications
+- Building and experimenting with web applications.
-- Learning AI Engineering and Machine Learning
+- Learning AI Engineering and Machine Learning.
-- Exploring Computer Vision and LLM applications
+- Exploring Computer Vision and LLM applications.
-- Improving my backend, API, and database skills
+- Improving my backend, API, and database skills.
-- Improving UI/UX and product design
+- Improving UI/UX and product design.
-- Exploring Linux and cybersecurity
+- Exploring Linux and cybersecurity.
-- Looking for interesting projects and opportunities to grow
+- Looking for interesting projects and opportunities to grow.

 > **I believe the best way to learn technology is to build, experiment, break things, fix them, and keep improving.**